egorcl/data-mgmt/adbcertificationlabs/ConnectingtoAutonomousDatabase.md

 3. Specify a password of your choice for the wallet.
 Note that this password is separate from the **Admin** user password created earlier (but the same password can be used).
-Make sure you know where the file gets downloaded to so you can find in on your system.
+Make sure you know where the file gets downloaded to so you can find it on your system.

 ![../Desktop/Screen%20Shot%202019-04-22%20at%2012.23.30%20PM.png](./media/image3.png)